hphelion/documentation/commercial/GA1/commercial.release-notes.GA.md

 Linux&reg; is the registered trademark of Linus Torvalds in the U.S. and other countries.

-The OpenStack Word Mark is either a registered trademark/service mark or trademark/service mark of the OpenStack Foundation, in the United States and other countries and is used with the OpenStack Foundation's permission.
-We are not affiliated with, endorsed or sponsored by the OpenStack Foundation, or the OpenStack community.

 **HP Helion OpenStack Warranty**:
 The programs included with the Debian Host Linux system are free software.
 The exact license terms for each program are described in the individual files in /usr/share/doc/*/copyright.
 Debian Host Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.